Dan Kapelovitz has devoted his law practice to representing people caught up in the criminal justice system.

 After graduating law school, Dan was an associate attorney at a large civil law firm, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.

 Dan then clerked for a federal judge for the United States District Court of the Central District of California.
 There, Dan gained invaluable knowledge of the behind-the-scenes workings of a judge’s chambers.
-During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Programn (“TAP”) at night, which allowed him to try criminal cases for the Los Angeles City Attorney.
+During his clerkship, Dan completed the Los Angeles County Bar Association’s Trial Advocacy Program, which allowed him to try criminal cases for the Los Angeles City Attorney.

 After trying cases for the City Attorney, Dan began devoting his efforts to help those who have found themselves caught up in the criminal justice system.